anamdesibab/brackets-jasmine/README.md

 The intended use is when you are writing jasmine unit tests.
 The extension gives you quick feedback when writing testcases.

+For a quick test open the samples directory in the brackets-jasmine extension directory.
+Right click on each of the sample-fail.spec.js, sample-pass.spec.js, sample.spec.js files.
+Select "Run Jasmine Unit Test" and you will see the jasmine test report open up in a new window.

 Implementation Notes
 ============

 The extensions uses the node server to run jasmine-node.
 The node server uses jasmine-node and xml2js files unmodified.
 A jasmine unit test is detected by having ".spec" in the file name.

+Let me know if you have any suggestions or issues.
+Contact me at: dschaffe@adobe.com.

 Change Log
 =========